luckylinux/migrate-sql-database/README.md

 Docker may have similar Issues/Requirements/Features.

-# Easy Debugging of PostgreSQL Issues
+# Debugging of PostgreSQL Issues
 In case you want to list the Databases on the other running Container you can for instance do:
 ```
 source .env; podman run --name="psql-test" --net=${CONTAINER_NETWORK} --network-alias "psql-test" --pull missing --replace --restart no ${IMAGE_PSQL} bash -c "psql ${DATABASE_INTERMEDIARY_STRING} -c '\l'"